Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Related Work

 \subsection{Sketch Representations}

-A sketch is generally represented as either a rasterized binary-pixel map \cite{schneider2014sketch} or vector sequences \cite{ha2018neural}, or both \cite{bhunia2021vectorization}.
+A sketch is generally represented as either a rasterized binary-pixel map \cite{schneider2014sketch} or vector sequences \cite{ha2018neural}, {\cite{ribeiro2020sketchformer}}, or both \cite{bhunia2021vectorization}.
 Since the sketch datasets TU-berlin \cite{eitz2012humans} and Quickdraw \cite{ha2018neural} were introduced, the research community has seen many works in sketch understanding. {For example}, Yu et al. \cite{yu2015sketch} proposed a multi-scale and multi-channel CNN framework with a larger kernel size for sparse raster sketches.
 Ha and Erc \cite{ha2018neural} introduced a sequence-to-sequence variational auto-encoder with the bidirectional RNN backbone for vectorized {sketches}.
 Later, the CNN and RNN representations \cite{xu2018sketchmate, li2020sketch} were combined to better represent sketches in their retrieval and recognition tasks, respectively. {Most of the subsequent} works {\cite{bhunia2021vectorization,bhunia2022sketching}} basically inherited and employed the off-the-shelf backbones for the specified tasks.
-However, {since the} CNN-based representations are designed to learn the distribution of all the pixels in the 2D image space rather than the solo valid points on strokes, they tend to generate {broken} segments with shadow effects {(Figure \ref{fig:intepolation_compare} (Top))} during the interpolation process.
-The RNN-based representations failed to reconstruct input sketches with vector sequences precisely {(Figure \ref{fig:intepolation_compare} (Bottom))}.
-Therefore, we turn to implicit functions to better represent part sketches in this work.
+However, {since the} CNN-based representations are designed to learn the distribution of all the pixels in the 2D image space rather than the solo valid points on strokes, they tend to generate {broken} segments with shadow effects (Figure \ref{fig:intepolation_compare} {(a) and (b))} during the interpolation process.
+The RNN-based representations failed to reconstruct input sketches with vector sequences precisely (Figure \ref{fig:intepolation_compare} {(d)}). {Alternatively, Sketchformer\cite{ribeiro2020sketchformer} proposed a transformer-based representation for encoding {a freehand} sketch input in a vector form.
+Despite its success in generating more plausible sketch interpolation compared to RNN-based representations, this method still fails to faithfully reconstruct complicated part sketches (e.g., chair legs) and tends to produce shifting issues during interpolation due to their stored relative position for sketch points in their vectorized format of input sketches.} Therefore, we turn to implicit functions to better represent part sketches in this work.